Fingolfin7/AutoEdit/README.md

 Click the `Apply Edits` button to apply the selected adjustments to all the chosen images.
 A progress bar will indicate the completion status of the edits.
 The edited files will be saved in the output folder path specified in the `Output Folder` field.

-*_Note:_* Edits will only be applied if the user changes the default values:
+**_Note:_** Edits will only be applied if the user changes the default values:
-Brightness will be adjusted only if its value is different from 1.0.
-Contrast will be adjusted only if its value is different from 1.0.
-Sharpness will be adjusted only if its value is different from 1.0.
+- Brightness, Contrast, and Sharpness will be adjusted only if the value is different from 1.0.
-Rotation will be applied only if the angle is different from 0.
+- Rotation will be applied only if the angle is different from 0.
-A filter will be applied only if it is selected from the dropdown menu.
+- A filter will be applied only if it is selected from the dropdown menu.

 ![image](https://github.com/user-attachments/assets/6accec42-407e-408f-8f95-8c759ab4b5d0)